Last time, I spoke with Kim Wong, a woman who recently acquired a cybersecurity role in Britain's financial services industry.

 That's not the type of work that I do as a researcher.
 I have an academic affiliation with Tel Aviv University, which is why I am called a researcher.
 For example, I've looked at bug bounty programs and the data from leading programs with an economic or business line of research to showcase the value created by these programs for companies that engage in them.

-KC: How did you get into contributing to WIRED?
-Frankly, that’s a dream job of mine.
+?
+Frankly, that's a dream job of mine.

-KE: With WIRED, as with all of the other publications I write for, it’s usually the case that an editor sees my work on TED or they hear me speak at an event.
+, as with all of the other publications I write for, it's usually the case that an editor sees my work on TED or they hear me speak at an event.
 They like my point-of-view and storytelling, so they get in touch with me and ask me to pitch some ideas for an essay or op-ed.
 If they like my ideas, they publish them.
 Simple as that.

 The way I see it, writing is one more form of expressing my ideas.
 I don't blog, so it's a great medium to share some of my insights about our industry with the world.
 In my research, writing and speaking work, my focus has always been about reaching people and connecting people with different perspectives.

-KC: What kind of cyber attacks do you feel are underreported in tech media?
+: What kind of cyber attacks do you feel are underreported in tech media?

-KE: That’s a great question.
-We don’t really hear a lot about the way day-to-day cyber crime affects people’s jobs, reputation and money.
+: That's a great question.
+We don't really hear a lot about the way day-to-day cyber crime affects people's jobs, reputation and money.

 The media is really focused a lot of the nation-state adversaries, such as Russia, China and North Korea – that's really interesting.
 Global politics catches people's attention, but does it really matter who it is?
 We should focus more on how the attack happened.